Intransitive dice tournament is not quasirandom: Introduction

 The resulting $\eps$ in Theorem~\ref{thm:main-intro} seems tiny and we do not attempt to estimate it.
 We also note that in our model, for typical balanced dice $A$ and $B$, the ``one-roll probability''

-is rather close to half, of the order $1/2+\Theta(1/n)$.
+is rather close to half, satisfying $1/2-c/n\le P_1(n)\le 1/2+C/n$ for some universal constants $c,C>0$.
 Therefore, in the game we described before it takes the second player order of $n$ dice rolls to achieve one expected unit of payoff.

 We leave open some intriguing questions.
-For example, is there a more complete characterization of the ``dice tournament'' except for the fact that it is not quasirandom?
-Is there another natural tweak to the model that makes the tournament quasirandom or is there a reason to believe otherwise?
+For example, is there a more complete characterization of the ``dice tournament'' except for the fact that it is not quasirandom?\footnote{We note that this question was extensively addressed and answered in a subsequent work by Sah and Sawney~\cite{SS24}.} Is there another natural tweak to the model that makes the tournament quasirandom or is there a reason to believe otherwise?

 To explain how Theorem~\ref{thm:main-intro} comes about, it is worthwhile to state its equivalent version that is a close analogue of Theorem~\ref{thm:polymath-reduced}.
 Indeed, in Section~\ref{sec:four-three-reduction} we show that the following statement implies Theorem~\ref{thm:main-intro}: \begin{theorem} Let $A,B,C$ be three random dice with $n$ faces iid uniform in $[0,1]$ conditioned on all face-sums equal to $n/2$.
 Then, there exists $\eps>0$ such that, for large enough $n$, with probability at least $\eps$ we have $\big|\Pr[A\beats B,C\cond B,C]-1/4\big|>\eps$. \end{theorem}